Obligated preventive SELF QUARANTINE

 This website is to support students who need preventive quarantine upon arrival in the Netherlands (as a new student, or after return from your parents/vacation) and their housemates/friends.

-Preventive quarantine or self-quarantine is the situation where you have to stay at home for 14 days after travelling from a region/country labelled red/orange by the Dutch government.
-For up-to-date description of the requirements see the following webpage.
+Self-quarantine is the situation where you have to stay at home for 10 days after travelling from a region/country labelled red/orange by the Dutch government, this requirement applies even if you have proof of vaccination or proof of recovery.
+For more information about obligated preventive quarantine and an up-to-date list of high-risk countries visit this webpage.

 If you need preventive quarantine we advise you to pay attention to the following: